Home - ARIEL

 - What are the physical processes shaping planetary atmospheres?

 - What are exoplanets made of?

-- How do planets and planetary systems form?
+- How do planets and planetary systems form and evolve?

 The target selection will be made before launch based on ESA science team and community inputs, and can be updated throughout the mission.
 The mission will deliver a homogeneous catalogue of planetary spectra, yielding refined molecular abundances, chemical gradients and atmospheric structure; diurnal and seasonal variations; presence of clouds and measurement of albedo.

-ARIEL is a collaboration between ESA and the ARIEL Consortium (consisting of more than 50 institutes in 17 European countries) which is responsible for the provision of the ARIEL paylod module.
-After launch operations will be conducted jointly by ESA (mission operations & part of the science operations) an the ARIEL Consortium (part of the science operations) with the spacecraft in a large halo orbit around L2.
+Ariel is a collaboration between ESA and the Ariel Mission Consortium (AMC - consisting of more than 50 institutes in 17 European countries and with NASA/JPL participation) which is responsible for the provision of the entire Ariel paylod module.
+After launch operations will be conducted jointly by ESA (mission operations & part of the science operations) an the AMC (part of the science operations) with the spacecraft in a large halo orbit around L2.